Equivariant $K$-theory, affine Grassmannian and perfection: Perfect equivariant K -theory

 \section{Perfect equivariant \texorpdfstring{$K$}{K}-theory}

 We now describe the main structural properties of equivariant $K$-theory of perfect schemes.
-Perfection changes $K$-theory in a controlled way by ``inverting the Frobenius" and this forces good descend properties.
-In fact, \cite{Kra80, KM21, AMM22, Cou23} have already studied such questions for non-equivariant algebraic $K$-theory (see also \cite{EK18} for motivic results).
+Perfection changes $K$-theory in a controlled way by ``inverting the Frobenius" and this forces good descent properties.
+In fact, \cite{Kra80b, KM21, AMM22, Cou23} have already studied such questions for non-equivariant algebraic $K$-theory (see also \cite{EK18} for motivic results).
 We take advantage of their methods.

 Let $k = \F_p$.
-Unless stated otherwise, let $G_0$ be a reductive $k$-group and $G$ its perfection, which is still an affine group scheme.
+Unless stated otherwise, let $G_0$ be a group scheme over $k$ and $G$ its perfection.
+Note that $G$ is still a group scheme over $k$.
+It is affine if and only if $G_0$ is.